moth-quantum/quantum-audio/README.md

 > The `encode` function returns a circuit with attached classical measurements by default.
 In Qiskit, it is not possible to directly modify a circuit after these measurements are added.
 If you wish to return a circuit without measurements, you can specify `measure=False` while encoding.

 > [!Tip]
 > The circuit depth can grow complex for a long array of samples which is the case with Digital Audio.
-It is optimal to represent a short length of samples per Circuit.
-The functions provided in `tools/stream.py` facilitate the processing of Long arrays in chunks.
-Examples of the usage can be found in the [Demo Notebook](https://github.com/moth-quantum/quantum-audio/blob/main/DEMO.ipynb) and [`scripts`](https://github.com/moth-quantum/quantum-audio/tree/main/scripts) provided in the repository.
+It is optimal to represent a short length of samples per Circuit when using the `encode()` method.
+For faster processing of longer arrays, the `quantumaudio.stream()` method is preferred.
+It wraps the functions provided in the module `quantumaudio.tools.stream` that help process large arrays as chunks for efficient handling.
+Examples of the usage can be found in the [Demo Notebook](https://github.com/moth-quantum/quantum-audio/blob/demos/demo.ipynb) and [`scripts`](https://github.com/moth-quantum/quantum-audio/tree/demo/scripts) provided in the repository.

 ### Running on Native Backends